telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_arcgis_featuretable_sink.md

 Unique field is provided to allow `NGSIArcgisFeatureTableSink` to update existant entities.
 NGSI `entity type` will be used as unique field name.
 This means that a feature named `type` in the Feature Table cannot be filled in by the sink.
 If Feature Table needs to persist the value of entity type it has to be in a field different than `type`.

-All this parameters, can be customized using Cygnus mapping capabilities or Context Broker custom notifications.
+All this parameters, can be customized using Context Broker custom notifications (preferred) or Cygnus mapping capabilities (should be avoided except in justified cases).

 ##### Using Cygnus